thermalogic/SEUIF97/doc/building_the_library.md

 ### MinGW-GCC at Windows

-WinLibs 是预打包的完整 MinGW-w64 工具链，比 MSYS2 更稳定
+WinLibs is a pre-packaged, complete MinGW-w64 toolchain that is more stable than MSYS2

 64bit __stdcall  dll(VBA)